hedera-dev/five-minute-token-launch-challenge/README.md

    1. The RPC URL does not matter, just leave blank to accept the default
 1. In the file navigation pane, open the `.env` file to inspect the output of the script
 1. In the file navigation pane, open the `src/script-5min-hts-token-launch-challenge.js` file to edit its contents
-  1. Find the line `Configuring the new HTS token`
+  1. Find the section `Configuring the new HTS token`.
+     The should be a comment which reads:
+     `// Set the token name, token symbol, and its initial supply (total number of tokens).`
+  1. Modify the values in the next 3 lines as follows:
      1. Under it, change the value of `name` to the name that you wish to give your fungible token
      1. Change the value of `symbol` to the symbol that you wish to give your fungible token (this is typically an acronym or contraction of the name, and in all-caps, but that is up to you)
      1. Finally, change the value of `initialSupply` to some large number, as this will be the total circulating supply of your token upon creation
 1. In the terminal, enter the command `cd src`
-1. In the terminal, enter the command `./script-5min-hts-token-launch-challenge.js`
+1. In the terminal, run the following script: `./script-5minHtsTokenLaunchChallenge.js`
+   1. Shortcut: type `./script`, then hit the `[tab]` key to auto-complete
 1. This script sends a `TokenCreateTransaction` to the network, with the options that you provided when editing it, to create your token
 1. Copy the 2 Hashscan URLs from the terminal output, and open them in new browser tabs/windows
    1. For the transaction page, check that the transaction sent the tokens (the entire initial supply) to your account